SHEDRA COURSES

 Shedra Level 2: Madhyamaka Philosophical Tradition

-Shedra Level 4: Mind and Its World III & IV
+Shedra course: Mind and Its World II

 Level 1